-This Sunday marked World AIDS Day.
-As people across the globe commemorate this day, Pakistan still suffers from an alarming upsurge of the life-threatening disease.
+As people across the globe commemorate World AIDS Day and the major strides they’ve made in reducing this disease, Pakistan still suffers from an alarming upsurge of the life-threatening disease.
 According to a recent UNAIDS report, in 2018 the number of AIDS patients in Pakistan grew to over 160,000.

 Of these figures, around 110,000 were men, 48,000 were women and 5,5000 were children under the age of 15.
 Approximately 6,400 people die from the disease.
 Over a decade ago, the number of people suffering from HIV in Pakistan was about 4,300 showing that in recent years, the disease has had an explosive rise in the country.